 This risky personal decision to forego the academic training that would take time, attention, and writing away from her own original poetic work and in the direction of others would prove mighty and consequential.
-Finney remained in Atlanta and was a member of the monthly Pamoja Writers Collective from 1981–1983.
-The workshop was held in the home of the American short story and fiction writer Toni Cade Bambara and was a gathering place for the building of black writing.
+Finney remained in Atlanta and was a member of the Pamoja Writers Collective from 1981–83.
+The monthly workshop was held in the home of the American short story and fiction writer Toni Cade Bambara and was a gathering place for the building of Black writing.
 This two-year, wholly community-based writing experience was Finney’s only organized creative writing workshop as a young writer.
 Its influence was monumental.
-The Pamoja Writers Collective in Finney’s words “was where she learned to close read, make a plan for my work and pay attention to the rich voices of people who were never considered writers by the world at large.”
+The Pamoja Writers Collective, in Finney’s words, “was where she learned to close-read, make a plan for my work, and pay attention to the rich voices of people who were never considered writers by the world at large.”

 Finney is the author of the poetry collections Love Child’s Hotbed of Occasional Poetry: Poems and Artifacts (Northwestern University Press, 2020); Head Off & Split (Northwestern University Press, 2011), winner of the 2011 National Book Award; The World Is Round (InnerLight Publishing, 2003), winner of the Independent Book Publishers Benjamin Franklin Award for Poetry; Rice (Sister Vision, 1995), winner of the PEN Open Book Award; and On Wings Made of Gauze (W. Morrow, 1985).

 Finney is also the recipient of the Aiken-Taylor Award from the Sewanee Review and the University of the South, as well as the Benjamin Franklin Award for Poetry.
 In 2020, she received the Wallace Stevens Award, given annually by the Academy of American Poets to recognize outstanding and proven mastery in the art of poetry.

 In his citation for the award, Kwame Dawes said,